Experimental and Mathematical Biomechanics Injury Research IDIQ

 Contract & Timeline

-• Type: Multiple Indefinite-Delivery, Indefinite-Quantity (IDIQ) contracts.
+• Contract Type: Multiple Indefinite-Delivery, Indefinite-Quantity (IDIQ) contracts.

-• Task Order Types: May include Cost-Plus-Fixed-Fee (CPFF), Cost-No-Fee, Firm-Fixed-Price (FFP), and hybrid types.
+• Task Order Types: May include Cost-Plus-Fixed-Fee (CPFF), Cost-No-Fee, Firm-Fixed-Price (FFP), or Hybrid types.

 • Set-Aside: Full and Open Competition.